Submissions

 Journal and newspaper articles (print and online)

 These are the most common examples cited.
-For a complete list of examples please consult Publication Manual of the American Psychological Association.
+More examples can be found in the submission template.
+Furthermore, for a complete list of examples please consult Publication Manual of the American Psychological Association.

 Submission Preparation Checklist